TimTeaFan/dplyover/README.md

 ## Getting started

-Below are a few examples of the *over-across function family*.
-More functions and workarounds of how to tackle the problems below without {dplyover} can be found in the vignette “Why dplyover?”.
+Below are a few examples of the {dplyover}’s *over-across function family*.
+More function and workarounds of how to tackle the problems below without {dplyover} can be found in the vignette “Why dplyover?”.

 ``` r
 # dplyover is an extention of dplyr on won't work without it